 Dialog Semiconductor (DLGNF) Received its Third Buy in a Row

-After Deutsche Bank and UBS gave Dialog Semiconductor (Other OTC: DLGNF) a Buy rating last month, the company received another Buy, this time from Kepler Capital .
-Analyst Peter Olofsen maintained a Buy rating on Dialog Semiconductor yesterday and set a price target of EUR38.00.
-The company’s shares closed last Thursday at $30.20.
+After DZ BANK AG and Deutsche Bank gave Dialog Semiconductor (Other OTC: DLGNF) a Buy rating last month, the company received another Buy, this time from Barclays.
+Analyst Andrew Gardiner maintained a Buy rating on Dialog Semiconductor today and set a price target of EUR48.00.
+The company’s shares closed last Tuesday at $30.66.

-According to TipRanks.com, Olofsen is a 4-star analyst with an average return of 19.2% and a 57.1% success rate.
-Olofsen covers the Consumer Goods sector, focusing on stocks such as ASM International, TomTom, and Nokia.

-Dialog Semiconductor has an analyst consensus of Moderate Buy, with a price target consensus of $43.68, representing a 43.9% upside.
+Dialog Semiconductor has an analyst consensus of Strong Buy, with a price target consensus of $44.76, a 49.9% upside from current levels.
 In a report issued on April 1, UBS also upgraded the stock to Buy with a EUR31.00 price target.

 See today’s analyst top recommended stocks >>